cypress-io/cypress-documentation/content/guides/component-testing/slots-vue.md

 ## Scoped Slots

 Now, what if we want to allow the parent to control when to close the modal?
-We can provide a slot prop, a function, called **close** to any of the slots we want.
+We can provide a slot prop, a function called **close** to any of the slots we want.

-The implementation of our modal will change slightly and we only have to show off the template to demonstrate the change.
+The implementation of our modal will change slightly, and we only have to show off the template to demonstrate the change.

 ```vue